-The median value of Protein is in Soybeans, mature cooked, boiled, without salt which in 100g contains 16.64 g of Protein.
-The average amount of Protein in 100g of soybeans, based on the list below is 19.55 g of Protein.
+The median value of Protein is found in Soybeans, mature cooked, boiled, without salt which in 100g contains 16.64 g of Protein.
+The average amount of Protein contained in 100g of soybeans, based on the list below is 19.55 g of Protein.

 From the Protein content in soybeans list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each soybeans item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Soybeans, mature seeds, dry roasted.
 The item can be scaled by quantites in g, oz or typical serving sizes.